Fix For Default Parameter Value Not Compile Time Constant Error

 struct color default value

-Fix for Color by default keyword is below.
+The fix for the Color by-default keyword is below.

 private static void AddPoints(Graphics graphics, Color color = default)